Anush821/Dasara-Sale-2025-E-Commerce-Offer-Analysis-Using-SQL/README.md

 WHERE Sale_Period = 'During Dasara Sale'
 GROUP BY Platform
 ORDER BY Avg_Discount DESC;

-Insight:
+## Insight:

-## 🥇 Myntra led with an average 66% discount, followed by Meesho (59%) and Flipkart (55%).
+-🥇 Myntra led with an average 66% discount, followed by Meesho (59%) and Flipkart (55%).

-IndiaMART offered minimal discounts (~18%), consistent with its B2B focus.
+-IndiaMART offered minimal discounts (~18%), consistent with its B2B focus.